(N.B. This article only studies the use of statins

 health risk because they are too good at inhibiting the liver’s

-diseases and adverse side-effects listed above.
-Adequate levels
+and adverse side-effects listed above.
+Adequate levels of both

-of both high and low density cholesterol are essential to many
+high and low density cholesterol are essential to many key body

-key body functions, and no-one has yet established how much
+functions, and no-one has yet established how much cholesterol

-cholesterol levels can be lowered, if at all, without damaging
+levels can be lowered, if at all, without damaging other body

-other body processes.
-For instance, cholesterol forms part of
+processes.
+For instance, cholesterol forms part of every body

-every body cell’s membrane, where it helps renew vital
+cell’s membrane, where it helps renew vital components called

 Vitamin C to maintain a good cholesterol balance